Our bus ride from Mostar to Dubrovnik — known locally as the ‘Pearl of Adriatic’ — takes around four hours.

 The lush, mountainous countryside of Bosnia and Herzegovina gradually gives way to the glistening beauty of the Dalmatian Coast.
 Those lucky enough to have snared a seat on the righthand side of the bus ‘ooh’ and ‘aah’ at a stunning coastline punctuated with hidden bays and craggy bluffs.

 I am here in the peak of summer and Europeans love to holiday in coastal locations.
 The streets are crowded and the heat is beaming off the cobblestone pavements.
-The glistening waters of the Adriatic Sea look more than inviting.
-It’s time to cool off and escape the Game of Thrones throng by hiring a kayak and paddling out around the old city walls to the nearby Lokrum Island.
-The half-day tour starts beneath Fort Lovrjenac in the small port of Pile.
+The glistening waters of the Adriatic Sea look more than inviting, so we decide to escape the ‘Thrones throng’ by booking a kayak tour and paddling out around the old city walls to nearby Lokrum Island.
+The half-day tour starts beneath Fort Lovrjenac in Dubrovnik’s small port of Pile.

 Situated a mere 600 metres from Dubrovnik and spanning an area of just two hectares, Lokrum Island has a surprisingly rich history — which dates back to 1023 when a Benedictine abbey and monastery was founded here.
-In 1808 the last Benedictines left the island and the legend happily relayed by our tour guide is that on the Benedictines’ last night, the monks put a curse on anyone that should try to own the land in the future.
-We are also surprised to encounter a fully fledged peacock performing a mating dance.
-These peacocks are a major feature of the island and are a legacy of the short-lived Emperor Maximilian, who once had a holiday home on the island.
+In 1808 the last Benedictines vacated the island and the legend happily relayed to us by our tour guide is that on their last night, the monks put a curse on anyone who should try to settle on the island in the future.
+We are surprised to encounter a prancing peacock.
+These birds are a popular feature of the island.
+They’re a legacy of the short-lived Emperor Maximilian, who had a holiday home here.

-After a relaxing morning on the water, it’s time to scale upwards.
+After a relaxing morning on the water, it’s time to head for the hills.
 There are two options to get to the top of Mount Srd (pronounced ‘surge’): walk or take the lazy alternative of gliding up in a cable car.
 In less than four minutes our ears pop and we step out at 412 metres above sea level.
 I am instantly mesmerised by the sweeping view across the terracotta roofs of the city, towards the old medieval wall, and beyond to the Adriatic Sea.

 Additional images: Bigstock

-Vanessa O’Hanlon is an Australian television news presenter with the Nine Network and an avid traveller.
-Her travels began with a flight to Egypt, a visit to the pyramids and a camel ride and instantly she knew there was no turning back.
-Since then Vanessa’s backpack has seen a thing or two, from discovering relatively untouched Bhutan to bracing the cold winds on the peaks of Mount Kilimanjaro.
+Vanessa O’Hanlon is an Australian television news and weather presenter, and an avid traveller.
+Her travels began with a flight to Egypt, a visit to the pyramids and a camel ride, and she knew there was no turning back.
+Since then, Vanessa’s backpack has seen a thing or two — from exploring relatively untouched Bhutan to braving the cold on the peaks of Mount Kilimanjaro.